-The Central Sierra Historical Society and Museum, Inc. is a 501 (c)(3) public benefit corporation with a membership of over 500 individuals, businesses, and organizations.
-CSHS was founded in 1991, but its roots date back to the early 1980’s, when a group of individuals in the central Sierra recognized the need for an organized effort to preserve the fast-disappearing history of the area.
+The Central Sierra Historical Society and Museum, Inc. is a 501 (c)(3) public benefit corporation.
+CSHS was founded in 1991, but its roots date back to the early 1980’s, when a group of individuals in the Central Sierra recognized the need for an organized effort to preserve the fast-disappearing history of the area.

-In addition to museum building, CSHS is actively preserving local historical treasures, such as the Pine Logging Camp and a 1912 caboose from the SJ&E Railroad and collecting the oral histories of area pioneers.
-The “Museum Without Walls” series of lectures, field trips, and social events have helped to build educational programs that will be further expanded when the new museum is ready to welcome visitors.
-A Museum Store at CSHS headquarters in Shaver Lake provides adults’ and childrens’ books on California history, Native American culture, pioneer lives, natural history, wildlife, environmental issues facing the West, and recreational activities in the Sierra.
+In addition to the museum building, CSHS is actively preserving local historical treasures, such as a 1902 Dolbeer Steam Donkey, a 1912 caboose from the SJ&E Railroad, and a 1920 Mack Truck, as well as collecting the oral histories of area pioneers.
+The Sierra Voices series of lectures, field trips, and social events have helped to build educational programs.
+There is a demonstration-only powerhouse on the grounds that was dedicated in 2013.
+This is the only running powerhouse in a museum setting anywhere in the world.
+The gift shop at the museum provides adults’ and childrens’ books on California history, Native American culture, pioneer lives, natural history, wildlife, environmental issues facing the West, and recreational activities in the Sierra.

 The Internal Revenue Service has issued the Society a final determination letter of our foundation status under section 509(a) of the Code.
 The IRS has determined that we are a publicly supported organization described in section 509(a) (1) and 170 (b)(1)(a)(vi).
 Accordingly, we are treated as a publicly supported organization and not as a private foundation.
 Donors and contributors may rely on this determination unless the IRS publishes notice to the contrary.
 Donors may deduct contributions to the Society as provided in section 170 of the code.
 The Society is not engaged in rendering legal or tax advisory service, For specific advice concerning your tax deductions should consult your attorney or tax professional.